GraphQLSwift/graphql-generator/README.md

+***WARNING***: This package is in beta.
+It's API is still evolving and is subject to breaking changes.

 # GraphQL Generator for Swift

 A Swift package plugin that generates server-side GraphQL API code from GraphQL schema files, inspired by [GraphQL Tools' makeExecutableSchema](https://the-guild.dev/graphql/tools/docs/generate-schema).